Jennies Soccer Camps

 Theobald came to UCM from Division I Indiana State in the Missouri Valley Conference, where he was the top assistant.
 While there, he was the lead recruiter and was responsible for scouting as well as game and player evaluations.
 He helped the Sycamores establish numerous individual and team attacking records because of his player-centered coaching philosophy.
 Theobald also led three players to double digit points, a first in program history.

-Prior to being at ISU, Theobald spent several years coaching high school soccer, premier club soccer and the Olympic Development Program in the Kansas City Area.
+Prior to being at ISU, Theobald spent several years coaching high school soccer, premier club soccer and at the Olympic Development Program in the Kansas City Area.

 Theobald was picked to start and build the men’s and women’s soccer programs at Olathe Northwest High School from 2003-06.
 Afterwards he helped guide Olathe East High School to the Kansas 6A State Championship in 2001 and to a NSCAA national ranking.